gvwilson/thirdbit/src/fiction/still-book/index.md

 out of a circus cannon.

 "Pfaaah!" she spluttered as her head broke through the surface.
 She looked around wildly.
-There was the iron grill---and there was the sky, on the other side of it!
+There was the iron grill—and there was the sky, on the other side of it!
 She'd done it!
 The current had swept her beneath the grill!
 She was in the tunnel.